TeeJpixels/Rock-Paper-Scissors-Python-/README.md

-# Rock-Paper-Scissors-Python-
+# Rock-Paper-Scissors-(in Python)
-Mini Python checkpoint project in Codedex!
+This is a Mini Python checkpoint project for Codedex.io!